click2cloud-ashwin/Documentation/installation-guides/dashboard_deployment_dev_mode.md

 ```
 Note: Default file is `$HOME/.kube/config` or pass the argument `--kubeconfig` with path while running `npm run start` command.

-Place all your configs in above config directory or in `/opt/centaurus-configs`
+Place all your configs in above config directory or in `/opt/centaurus-configs` and should named as shown below
+* TP config file name (for TP-1): `kubeconfig.tp-1`
+* TP config file name (for RP-1): `kubeconfig.rp-1`

 If you want to use environment variables, set the following parameters